spex-lang/spex-lang.github.io/src/motivation.md

 *Work in progress*

-## What is a specification language?
+## What is a "specification language"?

 In a lecture, back in 2010, Joe Armstrong [said](https://youtu.be/ieEaaofM7uU?list=PL_aCdZH3eJJVki0YqHbJtqZKSmcbXH0jP&t=68):